marinagardella/CopyMoveDFD/README.md

 ```
 python main.py input_document.png -t 0.8
 ```
-Where `-t` is the proportion of exact matches required to flag two patches.
+Where `t` is the proportion of exact matches required to flag two patches.

 ### Online demo